moj-analytical-services/IntroRTraining/Intro_markdown.md

 The results are then shown in the console.

-Furthermore, R is case sensitive so if you were to type X, an error would be displayed as you have not yet created and object called X.
+Furthermore, R is case sensitive so if you were to type `X`, an error would be displayed as you have not yet created and object called `X`.

 As well as storing single values, you can also create vectors.
 The below statement creates a vector object with the values 3, 2 and 4: